kakun45/blog-node-vanilla-mysql2/README.md

 }
 ```

-Make a POST request to http://<host>/posts
+Make a POST request to http://< host >/posts

-- To get all posts, make a GET request to http://<host>/posts
+- To get all posts, make a GET request to http://< host >/posts

-- To get a post by ID, make a GET request to http://<host>/posts/<id>
+- To get a post by ID, make a GET request to http://< host >/posts/< id >

-# TODO:
+## TODO:

 - Implement a React front end.
   - Visualize the database.